The false narrative that being pro-woman means you have to support abortion rights, right? Wrong!

-However, in stark contrast to some of the rude and vile marches that have occurred recently, more than 500,000 pro-life individuals attended the March for Life on the Washington Mall last month.
-Although there was more mainstream media coverage of the March for Life this year than in years past, the press was fairly silent about this gathering of a half million people.
-While the news outlets that predominantly express and espouse pro-abortion views predictably call this annual march an “anti-abortion protest,” a quick scan of the signs among the crowd and a brief listen to the speakers – including Vice President Mike Pence – tell a different story.
+However, in stark contrast to some of the rude and vile marches that have occurred recently, more than 100,000 pro-life individuals attended the March for Life on the Washington Mall in January.
+Although there was more mainstream media coverage of the March for Life this year than in years past, the press was fairly silent about this gathering of dedicated people.
+While the news outlets that predominantly express and espouse pro-abortion views predictably call this annual march an “anti-abortion protest,” a quick scan of the signs among the crowd and a brief listen to the speakers – including President Donald Trump and Vice President Mike Pence – tell a different story.

 The March for Life is a demonstration for life – From the Womb to the Tomb, as one sign read.
 And though we do focus on the life of the preborn child, our care and compassion are not exclusive to the baby.

 What sets the March for Life apart from the other protests we’ve witnessed over the past few months is that while we are unequivocally against the killing of children in the womb, we are also passionately for something: the health and well-being of the women and families who face a crisis pregnancy.